-Remembrance Day around Niagara
+REMEMBRANCE DAY AROUND NIAGARA

-While COVID-19 is putting a damper on Remembrance Day ceremonies around the region, fortunately we can still pay tribute to our veterans and active members of our military virtually.
+COVID-19 putting a damper on Remembrance Day ceremonies around the region, but fortunately we can pay tribute to our veterans and active members of our military virutally.

 Residents are also asked to observe two minutes of silence at 11:00 am.

-Here is the list of Niagara muncipalities and their plans to commemorate the day according to each city and town website:
+A list of Niagara muncipalities and their plans to commemorate the day can be found on our website at 610 CKTB. com

+You can also listen to the live broadcast of the ceremony from the St Catharines Cenotaph on 610 CKTB

 In St. Catharines: